Sayat1/prodigy-plus-schedule-free/README.md

 ability for the optimiser to predict stepsizes.
 Gradient clipping/normalisation is already handled in the following configurations:

 1) `use_stableadamw=True,eps=1e8` (or any reasonable positive epsilon.
 This is the default.)
-2) `eps=None` (Adam-atan2, scale invariant, but can mess with Prodigy's stepsize calculations in some scenarios.)
+2) `eps=None` (Adam-atan2, scale invariant.
+Will disable StableAdamW if enabled.)

-By default, `split_groups` is set to `True`, so each parameter group will have its own adaptation values.
-So if you're training different networks together, they won't contaminate each other's learning rates.
-For Prodigy's reference behaviour, which lumps all parameter groups together, set `split_groups` to `False`.
+By default, `split_groups` and `split_groups_mean` are set to `True`, so each parameter group will have its own `d` values, however, they will all use the harmonic mean for the dynamic learning rate.
+To make each group use its own dynamic LR, set `split_groups_mean` to False.
+To use the reference Prodigy behaviour where all groups are combined, set `split_groups` to False.

 The optimiser uses low-rank approximations for the second moment, much like Adafactor.
 There should be little to no difference in training performance, but your mileage may vary.
 If you encounter problems, you can try disabling factorisation by